DomHynes/ts-client/README.md

 # ts-client

-This is a small exercise in creating a React app in Typescript.
+This is a small exercise in creating a React app in Typescript, using `easy-peasy`, and Hooks.

 To start, run